 Now, once water is boiling, it will not get any hotter, so adding more heat will not decrease the cooking time of foods.
 However, it is possible to raise the temperature at which water boils.
 Will this make foods, such as pasta, cook faster?

-Well, many people claim that one reason to put salt in your pasta water is because salt increases the boiling temperature, and therefore the pasta will cook faster.
+Well, many people claim that one reason to put salt in your pasta water is that salt increases the boiling temperature, and therefore the pasta will cook faster.
 Is there anything to this claim?

 The only real reason to add salt to pasta water is to make the pasta taste better.
 Some claim it makes the pasta tougher.
 Depending on who’s talking, this is a good thing, as it keeps the pasta from being mushy, or a bad thing, as it keeps the pasta from being tender enough.
 There is almost certainly nothing to this claim.